Bolton Spring 2023

 Plane: The nearest airport is Manchester Airport (MAN).
 There are direct trains from Manchester Airport train station to Bolton Station, which is the closest train station to the venue.

-Train: You can get to Bolton Train Station from Manchester Piccadilly, which is a major linkfrom to most cities.
+Train: You can get to Bolton Train Station from Manchester Piccadilly, which is a major link from to most cities.
 From the train station, the Bolton Bus Interchange is 5 minutes walk away.
 You can get the 575 Sapphire bus from there.
-Timetable can be found here (currently only available until 10 December 2022) www.northernrailway.co.uk/travel/timetables
+Timetable can be found here: https://www.northernrailway.co.uk/travel/timetables

 Coach and Bus: The nearest bus stops to the venue are Park Road and Bolton School, and the routes which stop there are the 575 Sapphire, 913 and 935.
 Also, if you are taking either the 573 or 574 routes, there is the Chorley New Road stop on Tudor Avenue.
 There are some direct coach routes to Bolton however availability may depend on where you're travelling from.

-Accessing the venue: A site map will be provided closer to the time but there will be staff on site to allow access for competiors arriving on foot/public transport and parking in the Quad (shown in blue on the map above).
-Competitors parking here will will walk a short distance and enter the building shown by the blue arrow on the map above
+Accessing the venue: There will be staff on site to allow access for competiors arriving on foot/public transport and parking in the Car Park A (shown on the map above).
+Competitors parking here will walk a short distance and enter the building shown by the red arrow on the map above.
+Please use this route for wheelchair access.

-Entering via Dobson Road car park: If entering from the Dobson Road entrance, please follow the red route on the map above and enter the building through the Glass Corridor.
+Entering via Dobson Road car park (Car Park B): If entering from the Dobson Road entrance, please follow the blue route on the map above and enter the building through the Glass Corridor.

 You will then reach the Great Hall up the main staircase of the school.